smash-spp2377/smash-spp2377.github.io/content/posts/Mini-workshop_2023_followup_meeting_15.md

   - "Workshops"
 ---

-Our fifteenth to distill the findings from the workshop into a paper will be held on April 16, 2024.
+Our fifteenth meeting to distill the findings from the workshop into a paper will be held on April 16, 2024.

 The details of the meeting will be shared with the participants via their registered email addresses.